halilibrahimisliyen/FindOddNumber/README.md

 # FindOddNumber
-A program that finds all odd numbers untill user entry a negative number and add them
+a program that adds up all odd numbers until the user enters a negative number